Apply early and remember deadlines!

 During the busiest times in the office (spring and summer), electronic mail responses can be faster and more complete.
 Our address is firstname.lastname@example.org.

 Ultimately, it is your responsibility to make sure you finish your financial aid application.
-We will try to keep you up to date on your progress with reminders, but you are responsible to take action.
+We will try to keep you up to date on your progress with reminders, but you are responsible for taking action.

 Financial aid must be applied for every year.
 We will send a letter in January reminding you of the re-application process with deadlines.
 (Electronic filers: keep track of your PIN.)